jonghall/IBM_Cloud_Classic_API/Billing/README.md

 invoiceAnalysis.py | Analyzes all invoices between two dates and creates excel reports. requirements.txt | Package requirements logging.json | LOGGER config used by script
-Dockerfile | Docker Build file used by code engine to build container.

 *invoiceAnalysis.py* analyzes IBM Cloud Classic Infrastructure invoices between two dates and consolidates billing data into an
 Excel worksheet for review.
 Each tab has a breakdown based on: